 - Stock Symbol: BPR

-Bechtel is the biggest construction company in the US, and has been since 2016.
+Bechtel is the second biggest construction company in the US — though it held the top spot for five years until 2022.
 The company specializes in construction, engineering, and project management.
 Founded in 1898 by Warren Bechtel, the company headquarters are now in Reston, Virginia.

 Some of Bechtel’s construction projects include: